BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 > NOTE: This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for use.

-## Additional Information
+## Table of Contents

-This tutorial assumes that you have some minimal background of how to use the command line interface.
-If not, there are many tutorials available, and I have one for Mac users at https://github.com/ChristopherA/intro-mac-command-line
+_This tutorial assumes that you have some minimal background of how to use the command line interface.
+If not, there are many tutorials available, and I have one for Mac users at https://github.com/ChristopherA/intro-mac-command-line._

-Learning Bitcoin from the Command Line is laid out as a book:

 * [0.0: Introduction to Programming with Bitcoin Core and Lightning](00_0_Introduction.md)

-**PART ONE: PREPARING FOR BITCOIN**
+### PART ONE: PREPARING FOR BITCOIN

 * [1.0: Introducing Bitcoin](01_0_Introducing_Bitcoin.md)
 * [2.0: Setting Up a Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md)